 GASB Statement #75 requires the net OPEB liability to be measured as of a date no earlier than the end of the employer's prior fiscal year and no later than the end of the employer's current fiscal year, consistently applied from period to period.
-The City's total OPEB liability of \$338,981,005 was measured as of June 30, 2022 and was determined by an actuarial valuation as of June 30, 2022.
+The City's total OPEB liability of \$345,688,413 was measured as of June 30, 2023, and was determined by an actuarial valuation as of June 30, 2022, that was updated to June 30, 2023 to be in accordance with GASB Statement #75.